Skip to content

 ReuseWhich widgets, page models, content structures, or content-sections surfaces can share the same setup.

-Choosing or creating a type changes the editing experience and the runtime behaviour for every record assigned to it.
+Choosing or creating a blueprint changes the editing experience and the runtime behaviour for every record assigned to it.

 The page create form is the clearest first example.
-Changing the page template can change the editor fields and page behaviour.
-Changing the layout recipe controls the frontend composition used by that page.
+Changing the page blueprint can change the editor fields and page behaviour.
+Changing the layout controls the frontend composition used by that page.

 The layout and publish timing fields The layout and publish timing fields

-Type-specific fields can also appear in expandable sections or package-provided areas.
+Blueprint-specific fields can also appear in expandable sections or package-provided areas.
 A standard page might show summary and CTA fields.
-A specialist page template can expose richer structured fields through its configurator or package extenders.
+A specialist page blueprint can expose richer structured fields through its configurator or package extenders.

 The Extra Content section on the page form The Extra Content section on the page form

-The Types screen groups records by model family, such as pages, sites, themes, sections, and widgets.
-Each type has a unique key used by configuration, templates, URL generation, and package integrations.
+The Blueprints screen groups records by model family, such as pages, sites, themes, sections, and widgets.
+Each blueprint has a unique key used by configuration, templates, URL generation, and package integrations.

-For page templates, the frontend tab controls rendering and public behaviour.
-This is where a type can choose the page component, cache behaviour, URL accessibility, listing visibility, sitemap inclusion, previous/next linking, and whether editors may change the layout on pages of that type.
+For page blueprints, the frontend tab controls rendering and public behaviour.
+This is where a blueprint can choose the page component, cache behaviour, URL accessibility, listing visibility, sitemap inclusion, previous/next linking, and whether editors may change the layout on pages using that blueprint.

-Developers and packages register types through Capell extension points.
-Core page templates, package page templates, widgets, page sections, and content blocks all use the same idea: give a model a reusable named configuration that can be discovered, edited, and rendered consistently.
+Developers and packages register blueprints through Capell extension points.
+Core page blueprints, package page blueprints, widgets, page sections, and content blocks all use the same idea: give a model a reusable named configuration that can be discovered, edited, and rendered consistently.